This website is best viewed in a browser that supports web standards.

 Awarded to a vocal music major with first preference given to a tenor.

 Award is based on performance ability and academic excellence.
-Scholarships are first-time performance awards and are available to all students.
-Students may audition in one or more of the following areas: instrumental, vocal, keyboard and jazz (piano and bass only).
-Recipients are not required to be music majors but are encouraged to participate in musical activities.
+This award is open to first time and continuing students.
+Students may audition in one or more of the following areas: instrumental, vocal, keyboard and jazz.
+Recipients are not required to be music majors must participate in musical activities.
 Auditions take place in February (call for specific dates) and must be scheduled in advance by appointment only.

 Must contact the Department of Fine Arts, 660.562.1326, to request an audition application and more information or obtain the application form online:

 The Ward Rounds Instrumental Music Scholarship will be awarded to a Northwest instrumental music education major, from the wind or percussion area, for use during the junior and/or senior year of study.
-Applicants must have a minimum cumulative GPA of 2.5, maintain this throughout the award year, be enrolled as a full-time student, and continue with membership in the Bearcat Marching Band, Wind Symphony, and/or Jazz Ensemble.
+Applicants must have a minimum cumulative GPA of 2.50 and maintain this throughout the award year, be enrolled as a full-time student, and continue with membership in the Bearcat Marching Band, Wind Symphony, and/or Jazz Ensemble.
 Potential applicants must have demonstrated leadership abilities in the Northwest band program, participation in a music service organization, and demonstrate financial need.
 The recipient may reapply for the senior year if also selected for their junior year.